aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 Aspose.Words provides an ability to use the [CreatedTime](https://apireference.aspose.com/words/java/com.aspose.words/BuiltInDocumentProperties#CreatedTime) property to get or set the document creation date in UTC.
 You can also update this value before saving using the [UpdateCreatedTimeProperty](https://apireference.aspose.com/words/java/com.aspose.words/saveoptions#UpdateCreatedTimeProperty) option.

-The following code example demonstrates how to update the document creation time:
+The following code example shows how to update the document creation time:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-WorkingWithPdfSaveOptions-UpdateIfLastPrinted.java" >}}